Avdiji/Chess_Java/README.md

     - Click environment variables
     - find the PATH environment variable and select it
     - click new and paste the Path to your previously copied bin folder
-4. You can now run the Game by double-clicking the runnable jar in the repository, which you can find in the "out" - folder
+4. You can now run the Game by double-clicking the previously downloaded jar file, which you can find in the "out" - folder

 ### 3.2 Running the Server and Playing online